Working in Tribes: Choose Who You Work With, and the Projects You Work On

-Monday.
-And, in addition, you have to start working on that report you have been postponing… with that colleague you can not stand.
+It’s Monday morning.
+You have to start working on that report you’ve been postponing, along with that colleague you just can’t stand.
 Yay.
 It looks like it is going to be a long day.

 But, what if you could choose the projects you work on?
 And the team you work with?
-In some companies this is already a reality, and the tribal management is all a buzz.
+In some companies this is already a reality, and tribal management is what it’s all about.

 In fact, IT companies (37Signals, Mozilla, UpWorthy, Universal Mind…) are some of the main supporters of this new way working (like working from home, corporate social networks, coffee breaks, or pets at the office, trends that we have already told you about in our blog.)

 When it’s Monday, and you have to work on THAT project, with THAT colleague.